Vincent-Pierce/Systems-Programming/wordCount/README.txt

 fw is a program that counts and prints the top 10 occuring words form the text files input into it.
 If no input is given than a standard stream is assumed.
-The option -n [x] option allows the user to determine the number of top occuring words printed.
+The option -n [x] allows the user to determine the number of top occuring words printed.
+Ex) fw -n 1 file.txt -- prints the most occuring word in file.txt
+Ex) fw 				 -- prints the top 10 occuring words in stdin

-The strategy to accomplish this task was create a string from each space delimited character, and insert those strings into a hashtable for ease of counting.
+The strategy to accomplish this task was create a string from each space delimited sequence of characters, and insert those strings into a hashtable for counting.
 Once every word was parsed (EOF reached) the table was sorted by occurence.
 Words coming later in the alphabet won ties.

 All strings, structures and the hashTable implemented were dynamically allocated.
 No memory leaks.